eorlowski/Parser/README.md

 Description
 Parses simple expressions, no whitespace, currently only supported operators: +, *, / and -.

 Brackets supported too now!
-Escape with \ when on command line.
+Escape with \ when on Unix command line.

-When using command line escape * with \ if it is preceded with whitespace.
+When using Unix command line, escape * with \ if it is preceded with whitespace.